mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 >
 > Of the 1% those breaking through 7 digit MRR can simply hire in house to manage tax remittance and not confuse their customers with invoices labelled with MoR's branding

-I asked my accountant, and he confirmed that for most US states, the [minimum threshold](https://www.salestaxinstitute.com/resources/economic-nexus-state-guide) I have to hit to owe sales tax is around $100k or 100 transactions per year depending on the state.
+I asked my accountant, and he confirmed that for most US states, the [minimum threshold](https://www.salestaxinstitute.com/resources/economic-nexus-state-guide) I have to hit to owe sales tax on a digital product is around $100k or 100 transactions per year depending on the state.
 In populous states like California or New York, the minimum is $500k.
 If I reach the point where I'm exceeding enough states' minimums that it's a pain for me to pay sales tax, I can hire an accountant with the hundreds of thousands of dollars I'm earning from sales.

 This is good news, as I'd been planning to sell on Gumroad, largely for their Merchant of Record feature.
 But Gumroad charges a 10% commission, and that doesn't even include payment processing fees.